basecore/SmartCapture-Pro/README.md

 ---

 ## 🆕 Changelog

+### v25.6 — 2026-07-14
+- 📁 **Session folders per recording** — each recording now creates its own output folder in the format `YYYY-MM-DD_MeetingTitle`
+- 🖼️ **Screenshots and exports stored together** — all images and export files of a recording session are grouped inside the same session folder
+- 🏷️ **Manual OCR filename title extraction** — when selecting screenshots manually for OCR, the tool can derive the meeting title from the first filename and populate the AI Context tab automatically
+- 🔁 **Consistent session folder usage** — recording, export, folder opening, and session cleanup now all use the same tracked session directory
+- 🧱 **Fullbase release** — v256 is based on the full original codebase with all methods intact

 ### v25.5 — 2026-06-18
 - 🛡️ **Fixed: `GetWindowRect` crash** — `(1400, 'GetWindowRect', 'Invalid window handle')` error eliminated.
 A new `_safe_get_window_rect()` helper validates the window handle with `IsWindow()` before calling the Win32 API.
 Invalid handles (e.g. after Teams reloads or the window is closed) are now silently skipped — no more terminal error spam.